 5. ICT Management5.1 IT governance & organisational5.2 IT project management5.3 Service management5.4 Security management

-Assessment Related RequirementsHurdle Requirement: If your overall mark for the course is greater than 45 F but, your mark for the final written exam is less than 40%, your overall mark for the course will be reduced to 45 F.
+Assessment Related RequirementsHurdle Requirement: If your overall mark for the course is greater than 45 F but, your mark for the Final Exam is less than 40%, your overall mark for the course will be reduced to 45 F.

-All programming assignments require you to write programs that will be assessed by considering three aspects of your submissions.
-Automatic assessement by the Web Submission System, a review of the submitted programs, and a manual review of the associated logbook.
-The logbook is a vital part of your assessment - a lack of a log-book with a narrative of your development process may result in a very low mark for the assignment.
-Details of how the three aspects are combined and a marking rubric is provided on the course website.
+All programming assignments require you to write programs that will be assessed by considering aspects of your submissions, automatic assessement by an Autograding script, including an automatic review of the submitted programs coding style, and a manual review of the associated testing.
+Testing is a vital part of your assessment - a lack of relevant testing in your development process may result in a mark of 0 for the assignment.
+Details are provided on the course website.
 These are linked to by each programming assignment description.

 All programming assignments must be submitted using the School of Computer Science online Submission System.
 Details are included in each assignment description on the course website.